im-github-training/1-introduction-to-github/.github/steps/1-step.md

 !['git commit -m "Added stuff"'](/.images/shell/1-step-shell-17.svg)

 > `-m` is the short form of `--message`, which allows us to specify short commit messages via the command-line.
-> Typing `git commit` brings up a text editor, which is useful for longform commit messages.
+If you need to enter a longer commit message, typing `git commit` without any flags brings up a text editor

 Let's see what `git status` says now that the files have been committed: